Continuing Education Activity

 It presents with vascular symptoms including ischemia, livedo reticularis (erythematous, reticulated pattern that appears as lace-like and blanches on pressure), and skin necrosis.
 Most commonly, this type shows skin indications with frequency around 70 to 85 percent.
 Though caution must be given if this case is what has been diagnosed, the skin exhibition must be treated before the onset of digital gangrene.

 During initial studies of this specific type of cryoglobulinemia, France underwent a nationwide study involving 64 patients with expressed symptoms over 15 years.
 All patients exhibited cutaneous association and often resulted in ulcers and necrosis.
 Usual findings also include peripheral neuropathy, arthralgia, and arthritis.
-None of the participants in this study showed any signs of central nervous system, pulmonary, cardiac, or gastrointestinal symptoms.
+None of the participants in this study showed any central nervous system signs, pulmonary, cardiac, or gastrointestinal symptoms.

 Type II/III (Mixed) Cryoglobulinemia